ngonimapfumo/Movies/README.md

 Work in progress
 //todos:
 * New Home screen
-* new mpvie detail screen
+* new movie detail screen
 *work on themes